codeproper/Facebook-CollegePage-Scrapper/README.md

     browser = webdriver.Chrome(executable_path='pathofchromedriver',options=option)

-5.Clone the repo, open the terminal in same directory and run init.py
+5.Open terminal on the location of the directory and run init.py

     python init.py